Welcome to the Chinle Cactus & Succulent Society

 Photo by Maryann Benoit

-Following the presentation, we will head across the street to finish the remainder of our program at our regular meeting place: the Universalist Unitarian Congregation Church, 536 Ouray Ave, Grand Junction (map).
+This meeting will be held at our regular meeting place: the Universalist Unitarian Congregation Church, 536 Ouray Ave, Grand Junction (map).

 Meetings are free and open to the public.